 Core Course 1: Urban and Regional Research

-Urban and Regional Research is an intensive course dealing with approaches to academic research on urban and regional issues.
+The Urban and Regional Research course is an intensive course dealing with approaches to academic research on urban and regional issues.
 The lectures and discussions expand on various research themes, research theories and related methodologies.
 Participants are expected to contribute actively by presenting their PhD project proposals and by participating in the discussions.

 Goal of the course is to identify the most promising avenues of research, confront research cultures with each other, and initiate an exchange of ideas that crosses disciplinary boundaries.